Yoweri Museveni: Sixth term (2021–2026)

-On 16 January 2021 the electoral commission of Uganda announced that Museveni had won reelection to a sixth term with 58.6% of the vote.
+On 16 January 2021, the Electoral Commission of Uganda announced that Museveni had won reelection to a sixth term on 14 January with 58.6% of the vote.
 Runner-up Bobi Wine, and other opposition leaders refused to accept the results, claiming that the election was the most fraudulent in Uganda's history.
 During the campaign for the presidential elections on 19 November 2020, Museveni described Wine's campaign as being financed by foreigners, and, in particular, foreign homosexuals.

 Independent organizations and democracy experts confirmed the elections were neither free nor fair.
 The Electoral Commission published a Declaration of Results form that turned out to be fraudulent.
-The Electoral Commission promised an investigation which did not take place.
+The Electoral Commission then promised an investigation, which did not take place.
 Wine was placed under house arrest on 15 January.
 Independent international observers called for investigation into potential election fraud amidst a nationwide internet shutdown, human rights abuses, and denied accreditation requests.
 Wine was released on 26 January.

-In June 2021, 44 people were arrested at an LGBT center, with the pretext of violating COVID SOPs.
+In June 2021, 44 people were arrested at an LGBT center, with the pretext of violating Coronavirus Disease Standard Operating Procedures.
 In July 2022, Museveni hosted Russian Foreign Minister Sergey Lavrov, saying that "We don't believe in being enemies of somebody's enemy."

-In October 2022 Museveni apologized to Kenya on behalf of his son, Muhoozi Kainerugaba who tweeted that he could invade Kenya in two weeks.
+In October 2022, Museveni apologized to Kenya on behalf of his son, Muhoozi Kainerugaba, who had tweeted that he could invade Kenya in two weeks.

+In March 2023, Museveni rejected an earlier version the Anti-Homosexuality Act, 2023, which already included life imprisonment for homosexuality and death penalty for aggravated homosexuality, stating that the bill was not tough enough.
+He signed a harsher version of the act into law in May 2023 that imposed jail time for children convicted, rehabilitation, as well as duty to report homosexuals.

 In July 2023, Museveni attended the 2023 Russia–Africa Summit in Saint Petersburg and met with Russian President Vladimir Putin.
 Without specifically mentioning the Russian invasion of Ukraine or any other war, Museveni said that the "only justified wars are the just wars, like the anti-colonial wars.
 Wars of hegemony will fail and waste time and opportunity.
 Dialogue is the correct way."

 After the Hamas attack on Israel in October 2023, Museveni expressed concern over the situation and called for dialogue and a two-state solution to the Israeli–Palestinian conflict.
 In June 2025, Museveni announced his candidacy for the January 2026 presidential election.

-He was formally declared the candidate of his party the following month.
-On 27 of August 2025, the ruling National Resistance Movement endorsed Museveni as presidential candidate for the 2026 election.
+Museveni was formally declared the candidate of his party the following month.
+On 27 August 2025, the ruling National Resistance Movement endorsed Museveni as presidential candidate for the 2026 election.
 The party, which was holding its 5th National Conference, also endorsed Museveni as the party chairperson until 2031.

-On 23 September 2025, Museveni was nominated to run for the seventh term as the President of Uganda.